• BIO4Africa

 Budget€9.00m

-LinksWebsite, Cordis, Twitter, LinkedIn, Facebook
+LinksWebsite, Cordis, Twitter, LinkedIn, YouTube, Facebook

 BIO4Africa is a four-year €9m RIA (Research and Innovation Action) project, funded by the EU's Horizon Europe programme involving 25 partners from the EU and Africa.
 It focuses on the demonstration of sustainable, circular solutions and business models, suitable for African countries, based on the valorisation of a variety of local feedstocks.